azurecitadel/azurecitadel.github.io/prereqs/contributing/markdown.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ePxAH5YBKP4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 ```

+> Note the use of `?rel=0` after the generated URI.
+With YouTube you can no longer stop it from showing suggested videos once the video has finished, but adding `?rel=0` does mean that the suggested videos only come from that channel.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ePxAH5YBKP4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The buttons at the bottom of the page use HTML classes.
 For example the button below to go back to the Front Matter page is `[◄ Front Matter](../frontmatter){: .btn .btn--inverse}`.